mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 functionality is provided by Ember or by JavaScript.

-I hope this exploration of Glimmer components and Ember components was useful for you, and at the very least gave you a renewed appreciation for the Octane edition design effort.
+I hope this exploration of Glimmer components and Ember components was useful for you and at the very least gave you a renewed appreciation for the Octane edition design effort.

 If you are looking for help migrating your codebase to these new idioms, or you